silviaCerby/gitbook/docs/management/workspace_configuration/user_management/partners/video-how-to-invite-a-guest-user-to-a-local-partner.md

 ---
-description: This video shows how to invite a guest user to an existing local partner.
+description: "This video shows how to invite a guest user to an existing local partner."
 intercom_id: 11511600
 ---